 RH offset (ECA 31 only)

 Setting range Factory setting

 -10.0 10.0 % 0.0 %

+The management valuation become iditive and be assumed to

 The measured relative humidity can be corrected with a number of %-values.
 The corrected value is used by the application in the ECL controller.